-After 18 months of adjournments, the suspects who were brought before the court in a dramatic way amid tight security on May 9, 2018, walked free after Chief Magistrate Kennedy Bidali ruled that there was lack of "willingness" and support from the Directorate of Public Prosecution office in prosecuting the case.
+After 18 months of adjournments, the suspects who were brought before the court on May 9, 2018, were acquitted after Chief Magistrate Kennedy Bidali ruled there was lack of "willingness" and support from the office of the Director of Public Prosecutions (DPP) in prosecuting the case.

-"It appears to the court that a case is not made out against the accused person sufficiently to require him to make a defence, the court shall dismiss the case and shall forthwith acquit him."
+"It appears to the court that a case is not made out against the accused person sufficiently to require him to make a defence, the court shall dismiss the case and shall forthwith acquit him," the magistrate ruled.

 The other eight are Vinoj Jaya Kumar, Johnson Njuguna, Luka Kipyegen, Winnie Muthoni, Jacinta Were, Tomkin Odo Odhiambo, Williec Omondi and Lynette Cheruiyot.

-Mr. Badali lay the blame squarely on the office of the State Counsels noting that months since the case started, little progress had been made with adjournments being the order of the day.
+While acquitting the nine, the magistrate lay the blame squarely on the office of the DPP noting that months since the case started, little progress had been made amid numerous adjournments.

-“The court has on various occasions set aside twelve days for the case to be heard only for the prosecution to miss out without giving a proper explanation,” he said.
+“The court has on various occasions set aside 12 days for the case to be heard only for the prosecution to miss out without giving a proper explanation,” he said.

-While acquitting the suspects, the magistrate noted that 18 months since the case took off, the office of the DPP had failed to produce a single witness or even a witness statement.
+While acquitting the suspects, the magistrate noted that 18 months since the case kicked off, the office of the DPP had failed to produce a single witness or witness statement.

-“No court should be held ransom by the office of the DPP and the accused have the right to fair and speedy trial but the prosecution has time and again proved it was not ready to handle this case,” he said.
+“No court should be held ransom by the office of the DPP.
+The accused have the right to fair and speedy trail, but the prosecution has time and again proved it was not ready to handle this case,” he said.

-Addressing the court on behalf of the defense team, advocate F.I Mburu said that justice had been done after months of suffering for the nine.
+Addressing the court on behalf of the defence team, advocate F.I Mburu said justice had been done after months of suffering for the nine.

-“In the period the nine suspects have not missed any single day and we are asking the court to discharge the sureties of the accused,” he said.
+“In the period, the nine suspects have not missed any single day in court,” he said.

-Soon after, State counsel Catherine Mwaniki said that they would be heading to court to appeal the ruling.
+After the ruling, State Counsel Catherine Mwaniki said she would be heading to court to appeal.